itstaylorham/MSTpost-tracker/README.md

 # MSTpost Tracker

-A quick tool to display post information by specific user(s) in Microsoft Teams.
+A quick tool to display post information and generate visualizations.

 ## Quickstart
 In order to run the process you will need to be in a web browser console.